Memory in neural activity: long-range order without criticality: Discussion

 We have shown the key role memory (time non-locality) plays in influencing the collective dynamics of coupled neurons.
 More specifically, a separation between the characteristic neural activity (``spiking'') and resource decay timescales induces a {\it phase} of long-range correlations in the neural activity that is not related to critical behavior.
 This phase is quite wide in terms of the memory decay timescale, suggesting robustness against perturbations.

+A natural follow-up question is the following: what is the role that either the dimensionality or structure of the lattice plays in inducing LRO via memory in such a system?

+We expect that the presence of such memory-induced LRO should generalize to higher dimensions as well as some alternative lattice structures, since our analytical understanding of this phenomenon does not explicitly depend on the lattice connectivity itself (cf. Sec.~\ref{sec:analytics}).
+On the contrary, this effect depends on (i) the existence of sufficiently strong memory (i.e., that the effective timescale of the memory is long) and (ii) that a sufficient number of pathways in the lattice exist whereby the memory effect can propagate through, correlating distant lattice sites.
+With {(ii) in mind, we anticipate that the {\it coordination number} (number of nearest-neighbors per site) is the relevant quantity which must be sufficiently large to give enough “pathways” for the memory effect to propagate.
+This, of course, depends on the lattice structure/dimension.

+For example, since the coordination number is 6 for a 3D square lattice as opposed to 4 for the 2D case, we expect it to be easier for the memory-induced LRO state to form in a 3D lattice than a 2D one.
+On the other hand, LRO should not emerge in the 1D case.
+There, only a single path exists through which the memory effect can correlate any pair of sites.
+So, whenever the correlations become significant, {\it all} sites should become correlated, inducing a {\it rigid} state which is characterized by exclusively system-wide avalanches.
+Thus, there appears to be no way to obtain the power-law distribution of avalanches which characterizes LRO in a 1D lattice.

-While similar phenomena are often attributed to self-organized criticality (SOC) \cite{bak1987self}, self-organized bistability (SOB) \cite{buendia2020self}, quasi-criticality \cite{bonachela2009self, buendia2020feedback, buendia2020self}, or the Griffiths phase \cite{moretti2013griffiths, vazquez2011temporal}, we emphasize that the observed memory-induced long-range order (LRO) in our system is distinct and cannot be fully captured within these existing frameworks.
+Additionally, we must emphasize that while similar phenomena are often attributed to self-organized criticality (SOC) \cite{bak1987self}, self-organized bistability (SOB) \cite{buendia2020self}, quasi-criticality \cite{bonachela2009self, buendia2020feedback, buendia2020self}, or the Griffiths phase \cite{moretti2013griffiths, vazquez2011temporal}, the observed memory-induced long-range order (LRO) in our system is distinct and cannot be fully captured within these existing frameworks.